chmouel/gnome-next-meeting-applet/README.md

 ### Applet configuration

-The applet can be configured with a config.yaml yaml located in your `$HOME/.config/gnome-next-meeting-applet/config.yaml`.
-This gets generated automatically when launching `gnome-next-meeting-applet-auth`.
+The applet can be configured with a config.yaml yaml located in your `$XDG_CONFIG_HOME/gnome-next-meeting-applet/config.yaml`.
+It gets created automatically with default value at startup if you don't have one already.

 A configured example is located in the [config.sample.yaml](./config.samples.yaml).